roman-milk/roman-milk.github.io/brooke.md

  "So who is he then?" she asked, moving the big black dildo closer to the woman's cunt.
 She wasn't afraid at all and just smiled.

  "You won't know him sweet lamb but to his friends, correction accomplices in crime, he is simply known as Freddy," she stated.
 "What's the matter pet?
 Damn!
 You're one of his tramps and he set me up with you!" she said, suddenly looking angry and very mean.
-Report_Story #2